 IN VITRO DETECTION SYSTEMS.
 We have diversified our product offerings to include non-animal, or IN VITRO, methods for testing the safety of drugs and devices.
 We are strategically committed to being the leader in providing our customers with IN VITRO alternatives as these methods become scientifically validated and commercially feasible.
+Our current products include endotoxin detection systems that ensure that injectable drugs and devices are free from harmful contaminants as well as bioactivity software.

 VACCINE SUPPORT PRODUCTS.
-We produce pathogen-free fertilized chicken eggs, a critical element of poultry vaccine production.
+We provide vaccine manufacturers with pathogen-free fertilized chicken eggs, a critical ingredient for poultry vaccine production.
 We believe there is significant potential for growth in this area in support of novel human vaccines, such as a nasal spray flu vaccine currently in development.